 What position do they play?

-Whilst both are nominally attacking midfielders, Wirtz has evolved into something of a midfield string-puller this season, in this, just his second campaign of Bundesliga football.
-Last term, Wirtz lined up on the flanks - invariably the right one - in more than half of his Leverkusen appearances, but this season he is literally central to everything Die Werkself do, playing 369 Bundesliga minutes at No.10 with two from Moussa Diaby, Karim Bellarabi and Paulinho either side of him.
+Whilst both are nominally attacking midfielders, Wirtz has evolved into something of a midfield string-puller.
+In 2020/21, his first full campaign as a pro, Wirtz lined up on the flanks - invariably the right one - in more than half of his Leverkusen appearances.
+Since then, however, he has become literally central to everything Die Werkself do, playing at No.10 and flanked by Moussa Diaby, Adam Hlozek, Amine Adli, Sardar Azmoun and Patrik Schick.

 "As Julian Nagelsmann said the other day, he plays as if he has a magnet on his foot," explains neuro-athletics specialist Steffen Tepel.
 "In terms of dribbling, you can't teach him that much even at 18; his imagination in one-on-one situations is simply a special gift.
 He has an incredibly good feel for where the ball is around him and what's happening in the zone he's in."